danesparza/domainname-parser/README.md

 Where can I get the latest rules list?
 -----------
-You can download the latest rules from the Public Suffix site.
+You can download the latest rules from the Public Suffix site: http://publicsuffix.org/list/